FTC7393/evlib_book/src/starter/program/tele_op.md

 # TeleOp Program

-If you haven't done FTC before, a TeleOp is Tele-Operation: A period of time when *you*, the human, control the robot.
+A TeleOp is Tele-Operation: A period of time when *you*, the human, control the robot.
 A TeleOp therefore needs take input from a source (in 2021, an xbox controller), and somehow transform it into actions done by the robot.
 That's the part you make.

 Let's get right into it, with the following starter code:
 ```java